7 November - 3 March

 Zanele Muholi in Amsterdam and London

-Zanele Muholi is exhibiting at the Stedelijk Museum (8 July to 15 October) and Autograph ABP (14 July to 28 October), her first institutional solos in Amsterdam and London.
-More than 60 of her Somnyama Ngonyama self-portraits are in the London show, from early images to works that have not been seen before.
+Zanele Muholi is exhibiting at the Stedelijk Museum (until 22 October) and Autograph ABP (till 28 October), her first institutional solos in Amsterdam and London.
+More than 60 of her Somnyama Ngonyama self-portraits are in the London show.

 Guy Tillim has won the HCB Award 2017, presented by the Fondation Henri Cartier-Bresson in Paris.
 Tillim was selected for his body of work titled Museum of the Revolution.
 The award supports the creation of a photography project which could not be achieved without this help, and includes an exhibition and a book.